Accidental Death (film)

-Accidental Death is a 1963 British drama directed by Geoffrey Nethercott and starring John Carson, Jacqueline Ellis, and Derrick Sherwin.
+Accidental Death (also known as Jack of Judgement) is a 1963 British drama directed by Geoffrey Nethercott and starring John Carson, Jacqueline Ellis, and Derrick Sherwin.
+It was written by Arthur La Bern based on a story by Edgar Wallace.

 It was made at Merton Park Studios as part of the long-running series of Edgar Wallace adaptations.

 Plot

 Henriette has a strained relationship with her guardian, Col. Johnnie Paxton, whose life was saved by Henriette's parents during the war.
 Upon returning from a party, Henriette and her boyfriend are surprised by an intruder.
 The intruder says he is here to kill the man who collaborated with the Nazis and caused the death of his fiancée.